Builder Integration

 The transaction hashes are directly reusing the transaction field in the ExecutionPayload.
 To enable block deltas make sure to add a x-hydrate header to the submission.

-You can refer to the full rehydration logic here.
+You can refer to the full rehydration logic herearrow-up-right.

 Submission Headers